EG Group: Restructure plan (2023–present)

 In March 2023, EG sold and leased back 415 of its American convenience stores to Realty Income for $1.5 billion (£1.18 billion) to help to drive down its debts.

 In May 2023, it was announced that EG Group would spin off the majority of the UK business to Asda: it would include the majority of the petrol stations, which would be rebranded under the Asda Express sub-brand, Greggs, Subway and Burger King franchises and the Leon Restaurants chain.
 The deal was finalised on 31 October 2023.

 On 6 December 2023, EG Group announced that they would sell their 218 KFC UK and Ireland restaurants to KFC owner Yum!
 Brands for an undisclosed sum, meaning EG Group will leave the Irish market.
 The sale was completed in April 2024.

-In March 2024, it emerged that Zuber Issa would acquire most of EG Group's remaining UK assets, and then operate them as EG On the Move (a separate company to EG Group).
+In March 2024, it emerged that Zuber Issa would acquire most of EG Group's remaining UK assets, and then operate them as EG On The Move (a separate company to EG Group).
 These assets were confirmed to include the rest of the UK petrol forecourts and the UK Cinnabon franchise, with EG Group left with its only UK assets being Cooplands, some Starbucks franchises, and Evpoint.

 In December 2024, it was reported that Mohsin and Zuber were looking to float EG Group publicly at a valuation of £13 billion in the United States.

-On August 10, 2025, Zuber told reporters that the option for EG Group to sell off its U.S. business should be explored, in addition to the option of floating the entire company publicly.
+On August 10, 2025, Zuber told reporters that the option for EG Group to sell off its US business should be explored, in addition to the option of floating the entire company publicly.
 Zuber also expressed dissatisfaction in the private-equity model, and mentioned that he and Mohsin have learned a lot since they formed the business.